bbustin/bbustin/content/apps/titlebridge/index.md

 +++
 title = "TitleBridge"
 date = 2025-05-17
-description = "Product page for the TitleBridge Final Cut workflow extension."
+description = "TitleBridge is a Final Cut Pro workflow to make adding captions as titles easy.
+There is no need to leave Final Cut to add editable titles from your captions and no need to subscribe to any services."

 [extra]
 images = ["/apps/titlebridge/titlebridge_logo.svg"]